Identification of altered signaling pathways in patients with renal ciliopathies

 Giulia Ferri (ESR10)

 Giulia is a young researcher from Italy and she holds a Bachelor’s degree in Biotechnologies at the University of Modena and Reggio Emilia and a Master’s degree in Medical and Pharmaceutical Biotechnologies at the University of Trieste.
 During her studies she developed a strong interest towards genetics and pathology, which she was able to follow thanks to several laboratory internships performing research on genetic diseases.
 During her time at the Genetics Immunology laboratory of the IRCSS Burlo Garofolo Maternal Institute (Trieste, Italy) she approached the field of immunology and translational research whereas thanks to a mobility exchange at Institut Mondor of Biomedical research (Créteil, France) she focused on genome editing techniques and cellular models.
-Pursuing her research interests, Giulia is currently working as a SCilS PhD student in the laboratory of hereditary kidney diseases at Imagine Institut (Paris, France).
+Pursuing her research interests, Giulia started as a SCilS PhD student in the laboratory of hereditary kidney diseases at Imagine Institut (Paris, France) October 19, 2020.

 Abstract